semaphoreP/codeastro/Day3/tutorial_doc/README.md

 * In the example above, let's say we wanted to insert a link to the correlation function page somwhere (say, under the "Indicies and tables" sections of the index page).
-Now that the `correlate.rst` file has been added under the toctree, we can refer to its label:
+Now that the `correlate.rst` file has been added under the toctree, we can refer to its label using `:ref:` command:
 ```
 Indices and tables
 ==================